Pherpher089/Nomad/ChangLog.md

 ### ctutor - 0.2.2b
-- Added wolf modded and animations to the beast
+- Added Moose model and animations to the beast
+- Changed beast gear to be its own thing rather than a type of Item.
+This prevents bugs when the player attempts to grab near the beast gear.
+- Players can use the ram action wile riding the beast.

 ### ctutor - 0.2.2a
 - Added beast riding
 - Added animal controller pack